Angkor Wat and authentic experiences on your trip to Cambodia is written by Camilla Kornerup

 To fight the leeches in Cambodia's rainy season

-My sweet and considerate guide therefore equipped me with "leech socks", a kind of thick long canvas sack shaped like a stocking a la those children get presents in at Christmas.
-"They protect against the worst", he announced, before I threw myself onto the back of his motorcycle, somewhat relieved, and we headed for the national park before the trip to Angkor Wat.
+My sweet and thoughtful guide therefore equipped me with “leech socks”: a kind of thick, long canvas bag shaped like a stocking, like the ones children get presents in at Christmas.
+“They protect against the worst,” he announced, before I, somewhat reassured, threw myself onto the back of his motorbike, and we headed for the national park before heading to Angkor Wat.

-The ethnic minorities live scattered in the jungle that stretches from Cambodia into Vietnam and the south Laos. .
+The ethnic minorities live scattered in the jungle that stretches from Cambodia into Vietnam and the south Laos .
 Most often they clear a piece of forest and some families live together in wooden houses on stilts, far from civilization.

 Visiting the Brao people